 - The minimum standard for satisfactory progress is 80% attendance with the ability to demonstrate with proficiency a minimum of 80% of the skills and knowledge acquired. - Throughout the term students will be advised of their progress during individual discussion with their teacher(s).
-A written progress report will be provided at least once during the school term. - A grade will be awarded, in writing, at the completion of each term.
+A written progress report will be provided at least once during the school term at the 50% completion mark. - A grade will be awarded, in writing, at the completion of each term.